The 5 Best AR-15s Under $1,000

 During the boom of AR sales just a few years ago, everyone who owned a pair of Vise Grips got into the AR manufacturing business.
 That’s not necessarily a bad thing.
 It does, however, make it a lot harder for prospective buyers to know which companies know how to make a quality rifle and which recently shifted production from selfie sticks to AR-15s.
 Even when we filter out the companies that recycle aluminum foil burrito wrappers into bolt carrier groups, there are still a ton of great deals out there, so this list is just a starting point.
 Space limits us to five, so rather than get all cranky that your rifle isn’t listed here, leave a range report on your best pick in the comments.

 Let’s clear up one other thing right off the bat.
-For this list, I am going to eke every available dollar of extra features and quality by using an actual street price limit of $1,000 rather than the often inflated manufacturer’s suggested retail price.
+For this list, I am going to eke every available dollar of extra features and quality by using an actual street price limit of $1,000 rather than the often ’s suggested retail price.
 That will let me squeak in a few entries with an MSRP over our $1,000 limit.
 With that said, here’s my top 5 list of the best AR-15s for the money.

 1. Smith & Wesson M&P15 OR